DocBrown85/DocBrown85.github.io/_posts/2018-01-18-a-simple-todo-rest-api-with-node-express-and-mongodb.md

 | UPDATE a Todo Item        | PUT           | /api/todos/:todoId    |
 | DELETE a Todo Item        | DELETE        | /api/todos/:todoId    |

-## Prerequisite
+## Prerequisites

-The Node engine has to be properly installed and setup according to the used platform (Windows or Linux).
+* The Node engine has to be properly installed and setup according to the used platform (Windows or Linux).
 Refer to the official documentation for how to install and setup Node.

-The storage engine MongoDB can be either installed on the development environment or a cloud based solution can be used.
+* The storage engine MongoDB can be either installed on the development environment or a cloud based solution can be used.
 I'm using a cloud based solution hosted by [MongoLab](https://mlab.com/).

 ## Application Initial Setup